-A Bunch Of K-Pop Stars Are Being Sent To Perform In North Korea
+A Bunch Of K-Pop Stars Are Going To Be Sent To Perform In North Korea

 A number of K-pop artists, including Red Velvet and Seohyun, are among a 160-strong art troupe being sent to Pyongyang by South Korea for a number of concerts between March 31 and April 3.

-"Our goal is to impress North Koreans in the same way as South Koreans are moved by their musicians," singer, composer, music director and the South's chief delegate Yoong Sang said, according to the Yonhap news agency.
+"Our goal is to impress North Koreans in the same way as South Koreans are moved by their musicians," singer, composer, music director, and the South's chief delegate Yoon Sang said, according to the Yonhap news agency.
 He is the first entertainer to ever represent South Korea in talks with North Korea.

-The performances, announced by the South's ministry of unification after talks with North Korean delegates, come after North Korean musicians and martial artists travelled to the South for the Winter Olympics in February.
+The performances, announced by the South's Ministry of Unification after talks with North Korean delegates, come after North Korean musicians and martial artists traveled to the South for the Winter Olympics in February.

 The diplomatic thaw that accompanied the Games saw the suspension of huge joint US–South Korean military exercises that were due to take place at the same time.